List of Marvel Comics characters: N: Emil Nikos

 Emil Nikos is a fictional character appearing in American comic books published by Marvel Comics.
-Created by Roy Thomas and Gil Kane, he first appeared in The Amazing Spider-Man #102 (November 1971).
+Created by Roy Thomas and Gil Kane, the character first appeared in The Amazing Spider-Man #102 (November 1971).

 Fictional character biography

-Emil Nikos was the best friend of Michael Morbius, who grew up with him and went to university together, majoring in biochemistry.
-Emil dedicated his life to seeking the cure to Michael's rare blood disease and they won the Nobel Prize in Biology for their efforts.
-When the experiment failed, turning Michael into "The Living Vampire," Emil was the first victim of Morbius' bloodlust.
+Emil Nikos was the best friend of Michael Morbius; the two grew up with him and went to university together, majoring in biochemistry.
+Emil dedicated his life to seeking the cure to Michael's rare blood disease and they won the Nobel Prize in Biology for their efforts before their experiment failed.
+Emil was The Living Vampire's first victim.
 His body was discovered by Martine Bancroft, and he was transformed into a vampire by Baron Blood.

 Powers and abilities

 Emil possessed the typical powers associated with vampires.

 Emil Nikos in other media

-A variation of the character renamed Emil Nicholas appears in the live-action Sony's Spider-Man Universe film Morbius, portrayed by Jared Harris.
-This version is the surrogate father of the title character and Lucien "Milo" Crown and a renowned scientist based in Greece.
-He is killed by a now-vampire Milo.
+A variation of the character renamed Emil Nicholas appears in Morbius, portrayed by Jared Harris.
+This version is a scientist based in Greece and the surrogate father of the title character and Lucien Crown.